rapid7/metasploit-framework/documentation/modules/post/windows/gather/credentials/flock.md

 this is required for also extracting credentials from files using regexp, JSON, XML, and SQLite queries.

-### EXTRACT_CREDENTIALS
+### EXTRACT_DATA
-This option is turned on by defalt and will perform the credentials extraction use the predefined regular expression.
-The 'Store loot' options must be turned on in order for this to take place.
+This option is turned on by defalt and will perform the data extraction using the predefined regular expression.
+The 'Store loot' options must be turned on in order for this to take work.

 ## Example Run
 ### Default Output